rhysbw/gamificationECM2434/README.md

 4. `cd mysite`
 5. `python manage.py runserver 0.0.0.0:80`
 6. Accessible at http://localhost/
-All features are not available when locally hosting, as to retrieve the orientation and geolocation data you must have an active SSL certificate.
+<br>All features are not available when locally hosting, as to retrieve the orientation and geolocation data you must have an active SSL certificate.
 ### Deployment Work
 The site is hosted on a server accessible via SSH (connection details in secrets.txt). <br>
 The server auto pulls from the Deployment Branch after a new push to that Branch. <br>
-If there is if server is down a developer must SSH in and run the command `sudo systemctl restart apache2` <br>
+If server is down a developer must SSH in and run the command `sudo systemctl restart apache2` <br>
 Developers and gamekeepers can add spots to the Site from the admin page located at (login details in secrets.txt):
 > https://exseed.duckdns.org/admin
 ### Testing